NickIsOnYT/Mif/README.md

 # Mif – Image sequence to video / GIF

-A small C# WPF app for Windows that builds videos or animated GIFs from a sequence of images, with GIF-style controls.
+A small C# WPF app for Windows that makes videos or animated GIFs from a sequence of images, with GIF-style controls.

 ## Features